 As any sports fan knows, September is the busiest time for Australia’s home of sport, the Melbourne Cricket Ground.

-This September, in an Australian first, the MCG and Yarra Park precinct will become carbon neutral territory when it joins EnergyAustralia’s carbon neutral movement and offsets all the emissions generated during its busiest time.
+In September 2018, in an Australian first, the MCG and Yarra Park precinct became carbon neutral territory when it joined EnergyAustralia’s carbon neutral movement and offsets all the emissions generated during its busiest time.

 Food for thought – and sport